lindoran/monz80-updates/README.md

 <H3>Disclaimer</H3>

 <p>
-David, nor myself are not liable for any use of this software,  it is found to function and is "AS-IS".
+David, nor myself are liable for any use of this software,  it is found to function and is "AS-IS".
 You certainly are quite welcome to provide feedback and fixes in the form of a pull request, but under no circumstances should this be considered fit for any purpose, function or production use -- though I have